-The Company has financed its operations to date through the issuance of common shares, debentures and government loan and grant programs, a \$1,000,000 revolving credit facility, and most recently a BDC loan, with an initial \$2,000,000 drawdown.
-Subsequent to the quarter, the Company drew down an additional \$1,000,000 from its \$5 million BDC facility.
+The Company has financed its operations to date through the issuance of common shares, convertible debentures and government loan and grant programs, a \$1,000,000 revolving credit facility, and a loan from BDC with a total utilization of \$3,000,000 out of the \$5,000,000 facility available.
 The Company continues to seek capital through various means including the issuance of securities.
-Additionally, reduction in expenses, increases in gross margin, and increases in revenue are key aspects that will contribute to meet the Company's liquidity needs.
+Additionally, reduction in expenses, increase in gross margin, and increases in revenue are key aspects that will contribute to meet the Company's liquidity needs.

-The decrease in cash balances for the quarter ended June 30, 2021, is mainly due to the timing of sales to the major telecom infrastructure operator in Africa.
-These sales are supported by significant deposits, with the balance covered via letters of Credit and therefore the Company anticipates accounts receivables to be converted to cash in short time.
+The decrease in cash balances for the quarter ended September 30, 2021, is mainly due to higher inventory, and timing of sales to the major telecom infrastructure operator in Africa.
+These sales are supported by significant deposits and the Company anticipates accounts receivables to be converted to cash in short time.

-As of June 30, 2021, the Company had working capital of \$2,722,454, compared to working capital of \$4,556,948 as of December 31, 2020.
-The Company anticipates receiving cash proceeds from future revenue, the exercise of options and warrants, and private placements and has also received a disbursement on supplementary tranches by BDC; however, the Company cannot predict the timing or amount of additional options and warrants that may be exercised, if any.
+As of September 30, 2021, the Company had working capital of \$2,689,361 as compared to \$4,556,948 as at December 31, 2020.
+The Company anticipates receiving cash proceeds from the realization of accounts receivable, revenue growth, the exercise of options and warrants, private placements of shares and debentures and additional disbursements from the unutilized facility of \$2,000,000 from BDC; however, the Company cannot predict the timing or amount of additional options and warrants that may be exercised, if any.